 .env file and use Foreman (installed with the Heroku Toolbelt) to start your application.
 Foreman will then ensure the variables are set, before starting up the processes specified in your

 Procfile.
-Here’s a
+Here’s an example

 Now start the application: